 The Research Network is relevant to those working on access to justice related research and evaluation.

-Do you have research or projects you’d like to present on?
-Get in touch.
+If you have research or projects you’d like to present, contact the Research team.